michael1011/Statistics/README.md

 # Statistics

-This is a Bukkit/Spigot plugin to collect Statistics about your users.
+This is a Bukkit/Spigot plugin to collect Statistics about your players.

 To get more information about this plugin please read the [wiki](https://github.com/michael1011/Statistics/wiki).